PlaybookPrompts & PlaybooksImmigration law

 Clearer qualification answers and better consult-readiness guidance can improve intake quality while making the firm feel more trustworthy and organized from the start.

 Treat Immigration Trust and Screening Guide as one operating piece, not a loose playbook.
-For immigration law operators, qualification answer lanes for common immigration pathways, urgency patterns, and fit questions should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For immigration law operators, qualification answer lanes for common immigration pathways, urgency patterns, and fit questions should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.